nunobrum/spicelib/doc/modules/read_rawfiles.rst

 ------------------------------------------

-Most RAW files only have 1 result set (also called 'plot') in them, but some simulators (like ngspice) support multiple sets of results in one RAW file.
+Most RAW files only have 1 result set (also called 'plot') in them, but some simulators (like ngspice) support multiple sets of results/plots in one RAW file.
 One can for example create a RAW file with both `Noise Spectral Density Curves` and `Integrated Noise` data, or create a series of plots via a loop through a series of values or simulation steps.